Course Descriptions

 REQUIRED CONVERGENCE CAPSTONES (3 CREDITS EACH):

-B3201 BIC CAMPAIGN PRACTICUM : NOT-FOR-PROFIT
+B3201 BIC CAMPAIGN PRACTICUM: NON-PROFIT

 Working in teams as competing, fully functioning “communications firms,” students take this practicum in their penultimate semester to work on a real-life project: an integrated marketing communications campaign for a non-profit organization using an actual client brief and budget.
 Because the assignments are based on the challenges faced by a non-profit, how students achieve their goals will vary depending on the individual organization and its needs.
 Final work will be produced and act as content for student portfolios required for completion of the program.

-B3202 BIC CAMPAIGN PRACTICUM : CORPORATE
+B3202 BIC CAMPAIGN PRACTICUM: CORPORATE

 Working in teams as competing, fully functioning “communications firms,” students take this practicum in their final semester to work on a real-life project: an integrated marketing communications campaign for a corporation using an actual client brief and budget.
-Because the assignments are based on an industry-based project, how students achieve their goals will vary from semester ot semester.
+Because the assignments are based on an industry-based project, how students achieve their goals will vary from semester to semester.
 Final work will be produced and act as content for student portfolios required for completion of the program.

 ELECTIVES